daviddennis/gptzero-assess/NOTES.md

 4. `Scalability`
     - Load Balancing for requests
     - Dockerize LLM, BE, and FE services, and deploy with Kubernetes
+    - LLM model needs to be fleshed out, with scalable datastore options explored for saved conversations

 ## Unclear Instructions